-The Foundation Diploma in Design is the first year of the undergraduate study at IIAD.
-On successful completion of the Foundation Diploma, students progress into their chosen field of design discipline.
+The Foundation Programme is the first year of the undergraduate study at IIAD.
+On successful completion of the Foundation year, students progress into their chosen field of design discipline.
 Specifically, the foundation course acts as a bridge between high-school education and the niche programmes of undergraduate art & design study – Communication Design, Interior Architecture and Design, and Fashion Design.
 The aim of the foundation course is to equip students with prerequisite core skill-sets necessary to succeed in an art and design degree programme.
 These include drawing and visual skills, design process and development, material understanding, fundamentals of art and design, relevance of design in contemporary situations, communication skills and computer aided design.
 The course is structured to maximise the progressive development of the individual’s intellectual and creative potential both independently and within the dynamics of a group.

 The innovative teaching-learning methodology at IIAD allows for multi-dimensional exchange of information, achieved through studio-based mentor-driven modules.
 This transition from classroom-based, teacher-directed learning to a studio-based supported learning environment is employed not just in the foundation year, but also throughout the course of the degree programmes taught at IIAD.
 The emphasis is on shaping an attitude in students that empowers them to think independently and chart a successful future.